 Easy Simple Sambar Recipe Without Vegetables And Without Coconut – How To Make Sambar Without Vegetables For Rice, Dosa, Idli – How To Make Idli Sambar Without Vegetables

-You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind extract and sambar powder, (using a pressure cooker or programmable instant pot) or by adding more spices (even without sambar powder) and a simple seasoning (which is what I do).
+You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind and sambar powder, (using a pressure cooker or programmable instant pot) or by adding more spices (even without sambar powder) and a simple seasoning (as I do sometimes).

 This is basically a very simple and plain idli sambar recipe without vegetables (samabar for idli & dosa) and this goes great with rice too.